-This platform has been designed to support not only digital morphological learning, but also to support clinical and macroscopic learning.
-It will include upload of material already scanned as part of previous Deanery projects, to reduce duplication and provide broader access.
+The Pathology Portal, launched on 15 August 2022, has been designed to support not only digitally morphological learning, but also to support clinical and macroscopic learning.
+It includes upload of material already scanned as part of previous Deanery projects, to reduce duplication and provide broader access.

 Each pathology specialty is included on the Portal, with large collections in histopathology, autopsy/forensic pathology, cytology, neuropathology, paediatric pathology, haematology, infection, genetics, and a growing collection of resources in other specialties.